 1988 - 1995: A data analyst in the mad men world

-So I moved into the promising media and communication sector, accepting a post of information officer at J.Walter Thompson Italy in Milan, where I planned and started up a modern information centre on marketing, advertising and consumers data.
+So, in 1987 I moved into the promising media and communication sector, accepting a post of information officer at J.Walter Thompson Italy in Milan, where I planned and started up a modern information centre on marketing, advertising and consumers data.

-After two years in that position, and without any real prospect of advancement or career, I was offered a tempting and juicy junior copyrighter role but I preferred to follow my predominant interests and to keep on building up my own expertise, in less attractive perhaps, bit dull perhaps, but to me quite fascinating fields of data and information management.
+After two years in that position, and without any real prospect of advancement or career, I was offered a tempting and juicy alternative career of junior copyrighter role but I preferred to follow my predominant interests and to keep on building up my own expertise, in less attractive perhaps, bit dull perhaps, but to me quite fascinating fields of data and information management.

 In fact, the think thank company had been serving not only as a strategic and communication headquarter but also as a political lobbying and diplomatic office of Mr Berlusconi, without me having really understood the big picture.
 Fininvest Comunicazioni was the place where the imagination of a builder, son of a banker, turned out into a media empire, where commercial television started, where new laws and political recipes were conceived together with a financial structure of holdings controlling holdings controlled by other holdings and nobody had really had the time to understand what was going on but asking a piece of reliable data from the outside view to my office - and that was what I had agreed to do to the best of my possibilities as an employee.